 It is worth noting that property types and availability may vary in different regions of the Czech Republic, with more options typically available in major cities like: Prague, Brno, and Ostrava.
 As with any property purchase, it's essential to conduct thorough research, and seek legal advice, to ensure a smooth and successful transaction.
 Additionally, property laws and regulations may change over time, so staying informed about the latest updates is crucial.
 If you have any questions regarding buying real estate in Czech, please consult with our Czech attorneys.

 Real estate due diligence in Czech Republic

 A real estate due diligence procedure is normally suggested at the time foreigners want to purchase a property in the Czech Republic.
 This is an important method through which a property is verified before the ownership is transferred.
-Complete information about the history of the property is normally provided by the seller, in order to see if there are any litigations involved, if the construction permits are available and if all the taxes have been paid.
-We remind that our Czech lawyers are entitled to perform real estate due diligence for all foreign individuals who are interested in buying an apartment in Prague.
+Complete information about the history of the property is normally provided by the seller, to see if there are any litigations involved, if the construction permits are available, and if all the taxes have been paid.
+We remind you that our lawyers in Prague are entitled to perform real estate due diligence for all foreign individuals who are interested in buying an apartment in Prague.
 Here are some key steps they may take during the due diligence process:

 - Title search: Our lawyers in Czech Republic will review the property's title deeds and records to ensure that the seller has clear and valid ownership rights to the property.